If you think you might have ADHD and you have trouble focusing and completing tasks, there are nootropics for ADHD.

 We'll do everything we can to help answer them - even if they aren't related specifically to ADHD medications like Adderall (a type of amphetamine).

-Drugs can help treat ADHD by increasing dopamine levels in your brain.
+Drugs may help treat ADHD by increasing dopamine levels in your brain.
 Some are not as potent as prescription stimulants but they do produce similar results with fewer risks.

 However, there aren't enough long-term studies on their effectiveness so talk to your doctor before trying them out yourself.